alexanderdickson/Tetrarchy/README.md

-Outbreak
+Tetrarchy
 =====

-A simple implementation of Breakout in JavaScript.
+A simple implementation of Tetris in JavaScript.